ASB Bank

 ASB Bank Limited, commonly stylised as ASB, is a bank owned by Commonwealth Bank of Australia, operating in New Zealand.
-It provides a range of financial services including retail, business and rural banking, funds management, as well as insurance through its Sovereign Limited subsidiary, and investment and securities services through its ASB Group Investments and ASB Securities divisions.
+It provides a range of financial services including retail, business and rural banking, funds management, insurance, and investment and securities services through its ASB Group Investments and ASB Securities divisions.
 ASB also operated BankDirect, a branchless banking service that provided service via phone, online, EFTPOS and ATMs only.

 History

 ASB was established in 1847 as the Auckland Savings Bank.
 The first meeting was held in the store of Campbell and Brown, and was attended by John Logan Campbell, Dr John Johnson, Rev Thomas Buddle, John Jermyn Symonds, John MacDougall, David Graham (a brother of Robert Graham), Robert Appleyard Fitzgerald, Thomas Forsaith, John Israel Montefiore, James Dilworth, Alexander Kennedy, and William Smellie Graham.